Project SYMPHONY

 • Stretchable piezoelectric PVDF composites and conductors

-• Materials for triboelectric energy harvesting
+• Materials for triboelectric energy harvesting, including structured hybrid polymers (ORMOCER®) with electropositive properties

 • Magnetic particles and inks for magnetoelectric energy harvesting